 The season is finally here, and the Week 1 NFL main slate kicks off on Sunday, Sep.
 13, at 1 p.m.
 ET.

-In this piece, I highlight the tight ends who stand out in our large suite of analytical DFS Tools, most specifically our FantasyLabs Models, and I include plenty of actionable analysis relevant to season-long fantasy as well.
+In this piece, I highlight the quarterbacks who stand out in our large suite of analytical DFS Tools, most specifically our FantasyLabs Models, and I include plenty of actionable analysis relevant to season-long fantasy as well.

 Our best FantasyLabs deal ever: Get industry-leading tools and projections for just $24.95/month.